37th Annual Governor’s Service Awards Recipients

 Do you want to volunteer with The Salvation Army?
 Visit here, today.

 Glenn plays an active role in a year-round living history program that offers visitors a variety of ways to witness Maryland’s industrial and cultural heritage.
-The programs developed under Glenn’s leadership have attracted an estimated 800,000 visitors every year, from every state and 42 other countries.
-He has served as a member of the Board of Directors for 25 years, as a board member, Secretary, Vice President and President.
+The programs developed under Glenn’s leadership have attracted an estimated 800,000 visitors over the last 25 years hailing from every state and 42 other countries.
+He has served as a member of the Board of Directors for 25 years as a board member, Secretary, Vice President and President.
 He has been the Education Coordinator for 20 years, developing and presenting special programs to 600-800 students who visit the village on field trips each year (approximately 14,000 students during Glenn’s tenure)!
 For the past 13 years he has led a group participating in the Maryland Adopt-A-Highway program.
 He recruits helpers, provides the materials, and personally participates in the cleanup on a regular basis.

 Luther Shepherd is a VIPPS (Very Important Person in Police Services) and was selected for the Governor’s Service Award in the Lifetime Achievement category.